nargarawr/www-project-integration-standards/scripts/cre_sync/README.md

 add sparse_spreadsheet_export functionality one leve of mapping per row, either everything that maps to standard X or everything that maps to CRE x

-add the ability for standards to link other standards, then you can handle assigning CREs yourself  <-- this is what mapping add was supposed to be initially
+add the ability for standards to link other standards, then you can handle assigning CREs yourself  <-- Done

-add the ability for a mapping document to have multiple yamls in it add dockerfile????
+add the ability for a mapping document to have multiple yamls in it

+add export for Standards unmapped to CREs as lone standards (useful for visibility)

+add conditional export (select the standards you want exported and if you want to see the CRE ids or not, get spreadsheet with mappings)

+write docs and record usage gif

+add db integration of tags and metadata support importing yaml export files of more than 1 levels deep add dockerfile????